 Child: “It’s her fault that I call her names—she’s always bugging me and taking my stuff.
 I’m sick of her crap.”

-One of the big signs of whether or not your child is ready to change is whether or not he is ready to stop being the victim.
-If he can stop that victim thinking and start to take some responsibility for himself, I don’t care if he’s 8 or 18, he has a better chance of changing than a child who continues to blame the world—and everybody in it.
+One of the big signs of whether your child is ready to change is whether they’re prepared to stop being the victim.
+If they can stop that victim thinking and start to take some responsibility for themselves, I don’t care if they’re 8 or 18, they have a better chance of changing than a child who continues to blame the world—and everybody in it.

 Parent: “Well, why aren’t you keeping up with your work?”